enkidevs/curriculum/sql/dml/update/update-multiple-columns.md

 - math_grade
 - physics_grade
 - WHERE
+- FILTER
+- grade
+- UPGRADE
+- EQUALS
+- SELECT

 ---

 ## Revision

-In SQL, it is **not possible** to update more than one column's value at a time.
+In SQL, it is **possible** to update more than one column's value at a time.

 ???

+- True
 - False
-- True